-Cannabidiol (CBD) is in such a positive spotlight that it could seem like it’s good for just about anything or anyone.
-Now, the beauty industry is finding a way to reap its benefits.
+Cannabidiol (CBD) is in such a positive spotlight that it could seem like it’s good for just about anything or anyone, but what’s the real truth?
+Now, the beauty industry is looking for ways to incorporate it into its products.

 What is hemp oil?

 CBD is a cannabinoid derived from the hemp plant, but hemp oil and CBD oil are not interchangeable.
 Hemp oil is extracted from the plant and contains all of the naturally-occurring cannabinoids of the hemp leaves.
 CBD oil is made from an additional step of isolating CBD from the other cannabinoids of hemp oil.